 This final stage, "Unconscious Competence," represents a level of expertise where individuals perform tasks so well that they don't need to consciously think about them.
 A good example is piloting a vehicle, which seems intimidatingly challenging to beginners but is second nature to experienced drivers.

-Many security awareness training programs fall short of mastery, leaving people stuck in stages 1 and 2.
+Many security awareness training programs fail to achieve mastery, leaving individuals stuck in stages 1 and 2.
 The key is to design your program to guide them through all four stages.
 Achieving stage 4 through continuous training and simulations and fostering behavior that effectively safeguards against security breaches is the ideal outcome.

 Security Awareness Training Tips